Adarsh4503/aws_ami/README.md

-""" PRE_REQUISITES
+#PRE_REQUISITES
-Install boto3
+-Install boto3
+.
-create a config.py file with 5 variables 1.aws_access_key_id        - from aws console
+##create a config.py file with 5 variables
+1.aws_access_key_id        - from aws console
 2.aws_secret_access_key    - from aws console
 3.region                   - region in which the ec2 is present